Working to end violence

 Contact Information: 203.731.5200 x251 /email@example.com

-Manager of Campus Education & Outreach/Human Trafficking Specialist
+Manager of Campus Education, Training & Outreach/Human Trafficking Specialist/Legislative Liaison

 Cara is a graduate of the University of Rhode Island where she earned her B.A. in both Sociology and Gender Studies.
 She is certified as a domestic violence and sexual assault counselor.
 Previously, Cara worked as a Peer Advocate at the Violence Prevention & Advocacy Services at the University of Rhode Island where she provided advocacy to clients and helped conduct over 150 presentations a year to incoming freshmen, Greek life, athletes, and various clubs on campus.

-Cara worked at the Rhode Island Coalition Against Domestic Violence as a Prevention and Communications Intern.
-She recently moved back to Connecticut from Florida where she worked with survivors of sex trafficking and as a facilitator for the My Life My Choice prevention program at Selah Freedom.
+Cara worked at the Rhode Island Coalition Against Domestic Violence as a Prevention and Communications Intern before moving to Florida where she worked as the Coordinator of Volunteer Programs for Community Youth Development.
+Cara also worked at Selah Freedom with survivors of sex trafficking in a residential facility and as a facilitator for the My Life My Choice prevention education program for at risk youth.
+Cara holds the role of Human Trafficking Specialist at the Women’s Center as a result of her experience and knowledge in this sector.

 Contact Information: 203.837.3939/